 How to Upgrade the Kia Logo

-If you have a Kia with the old logo, it is possible to replace all the badges and install the New Kia Logo.
+If you have a Kia with the old logo, replacing all the badges and installing the New Kia Logo is possible.

 This video shows how to replace the Kia logo if you consider upgrading to the new Kia logo.
 New Kia logos can be purchased online.